Chosen Cougs are part of our Cougar family.

-For nearly 70 years, we've recognized parents and family members who have made a distinct impact on their child’s collegiate experience at Washington State University.
-WSU students’ parents, advocates, and chosen family are all celebrated as part of the Cougar Family.
+For nearly 70 years, we've recognized parents and family members who have distinctly impacted their child’s collegiate experience at Washington State University.
+WSU students’ parents, advocates, and chosen family are all celebrated as part of the Cougar family.

-If you have someone special in your life who has had a positive impact on your WSU experience, we want to hear about it!
-Chosen Cougs can be anyone —from parents, siblings, and other family members, to neighbors, friends, mentors, etc.
+If you have someone special in your life who has positively impacted your WSU experience, we want to hear about it!
+Chosen Cougs can be anyone — parents, siblings, other family members, neighbors, friends, mentors, etc.

 Rebecca has not only made an impact on her daughter’s life at WSU, but she’s also been a positive influence on her daughter’s friend’s lives.
 “In addition to serving as my mother, she has gone above and beyond the call of motherly duties to be a surrogate mother to my friends in Pullman.
 She sends letters and gifts to my friends who are not as supported as I am, and by doing this, she has truly changed how my friends see themselves and in turn, it has positively impacted their time at WSU.”